 The perfect eating consistency and a clear indicator that it’s time to serve our wonderfully fruity curry:

 One with all the sweetness of a takeaway kashmiri but entirely naturally, from our toasted coconut and caramelised banana.
 And with a good amount of curry leaf and mustard seed, to balance it out.

 Plus, with all of that delightfully creamy coconut, its slightly higher

-in the throat hits ever so late and is immediately soothed by the very next bite.
-Great for those who like it mild and, well, doubling the chilli content certainly wouldn’t hurt the flavour if you wanted hotter.
+heat in the throat hits ever so late and is immediately soothed by the very next bite.
+Great for those who like it mild and, well, doubling the chilli content certainly wouldn’t hurt the flavour, if you wanted hotter.

 My raisin-like ancho and pasilla powders really do complement the fruit fantastically, while also bringing the cinnamon and cloves to the fore.
 They’re the ideal flavour pair for almost any banana dish and they work ever so well in here.